OpenFabrics/fsdp_docs/README.md

 Unless ohterwise noted, users should have access to each system (test nodes, PDUs, etc.) in the lab via either their SSH key, or their password.
-We are, to the extend possible, avoiding the use of any shared or published credentials for the systems.
+We are, to the extent possible, avoiding the use of any shared or published credentials for the systems.

 Users can login to the HPE iLO5 or IPMI interface of each node using their